Skamasle/plesk-to-hestia-vesta/README.md

 - TEST TEST AND TEST
 - Copy DNS / MX
 - COPY Plesk user / FTP password ( easy to do but I think is less secure, if you migrate need change your password for security ) but May I will do it.
-- Write function to modify configuration file of migrated website.
 - Compress databases ( ZSTD ) before transfer
 - Leave user select hestia user account to migrate suscription, for now it only take same plesk suscription
 - Clean TMPS
--Functions to fix configuration file of most common CMS to patch database names issue
 - Something more............
 I may update this days with more information -Test in vesta
 - Run fix-db-relation automatically